Quantum Skyrmion Lattices in Heisenberg Ferromagnets: Entanglement

 It is related to the entanglement of formation: for separable states $C$ vanishes, and it increases monotonically towards the limit $C=1$ for two maximally entangled spin-$1/2$'s~\cite{Wootters1998}.
-Using the concurrence, we obtain the space-resolved entanglement distribution between spin pairs in the different phases and present its quantitative distribution by green links in \cref{fig:phase_diagram}~(d-i).
+Using the concurrence, we obtain the space-resolved entanglement distribution between spin pairs in the different phases and present its qualitative distribution by green links in \cref{fig:concurrence}.
+For a more quantitative analysis, we differentiate between concurrences of different ranges up to 3rd nearest neighbor in \cref{tab:concurrence}.

-For \emph{spin wave states} (small magnetic field), we find a largely uniform entanglement distribution between nearest-neighbor spin pairs.
-Interestingly, for the spin wave states of larger lattices we find long-ranged concurrences between distant spin pairs (see \cref{fig:phase_diagram}(g)).
-We find concurrences below a maximum of $C\leq0.16$ for the system depicted in \cref{fig:phase_diagram}(d).
-For the \emph{field-polarized states} (large magnetic field), we find $C=0$ in the bulk, indicating that the bulk spins are separable, and small nonzero values of $C\leq0.065$ (maximum of \cref{fig:phase_diagram}(f)) only occur at the boundary due to the finite system size and strong DMI.
-Finally, for the \emph{quantum skyrmion} (intermediate magnetic field), we find that the spins inside the skyrmion quasiparticle are only weakly entangled, but we find concurrences $C\leq0.13$ (maximum of \cref{fig:phase_diagram}(e)) at the outer rim spins of the skyrmion, signalling significant entanglement of the quantum skyrmion with the field-polarized environment (see \cref{fig:phase_diagram}(h)).
+For \emph{helical spin spiral (HS) states}, we find the largest concurrences up to $C_{\rm HS}=0.16$.
+Therefore, we use $C_{\rm HS}$ as a measure of reference to quantify the entanglement of the remaining ordered states.
+For the \emph{field-polarized (FP) states} (large magnetic field), we find almost vanishing entanglement in the bulk, indicating that the bulk spins are separable.
+Small nonzero values of $C\approx 0.35C_{\rm HS}$ occur at the boundary due to the finite system size and strong DMI.
+Finally, for the \emph{quantum skyrmion (SK) states} (intermediate magnetic field), we find that the spins inside the skyrmion quasiparticle are only weakly entangled, but we find concurrences $C\approx 0.8C_{\rm HS}$ at the outer rim spins of the skyrmion, signaling significant entanglement of the quantum skyrmion with the field-polarized environment.
+Interestingly, both the helical state and quantum skyrmion show long-range concurrences between distant spin pairs beyond next-to-nearest neighbors.